 A gospel song that swaps Jesus and Heaven with a girlfriend and her house, this song tells of a hard-working man knowing that he's headed to a better place once his shift ends.

 7. "Bobbie Sue"

-This rocking love song mixes contemporary powerpop and new wave vibes with the Oak Ridge Boys' brand of country.
-Plus, it's one of Sterban's better vocal performances.
+This rocking love song mixes contemporary powerpop and new wave vibes with The Oak Ridge Boys' brand of country.
+Plus, it's one of bass singer Sterban's better vocal performances.